-Apart from underwear and hosiery, nylon can also be found in the bristles of our toothbrushes, umbrellas, knits, and swimwear and activewear.
-But for something most of us interact with on a daily basis, our understanding of how the fabric is made and what it looks like probably isn’t up to scratch.
+Apart from underwear and hosiery, nylon can also be found in the bristles of our toothbrushes, umbrellas, knits, swimwear, and activewear.
+But for something most of us interact with on a daily basis, our understanding of how the fabric is made and its impact on the planet probably isn’t up to scratch.

 Essentially, nylon is a type of plastic derived from crude oil.
 This plastic is then put through an intensive chemical process, resulting in the strong, stretchy fibres that make it so useful as a fabric.

 More specifically, nylons are a family of materials called polyamides, made from reacting carbon-based chemicals found in coal and petroleum in a high-pressure, heated environment.
 This chemical reaction, known as condensation polymerization, forms a large polymer—in the form of a sheet of nylon.
-To make nylon fabric for apparel, this nylon sheet is then broken into chips, melted and drawn through a mechanical spinneret to produce individual fibres that are woven into fabric.
+To make nylon fabric for apparel, this nylon sheet is then broken into chips, melted, and drawn through a mechanical spinneret to produce individual fibres that are woven into fabric.

 Nylon is in part derived from coal and petroleum.
 In addition to supporting some of the world’s dirtiest industries, the manufacture of nylon has several other direct environmental impacts.

-Greenhouse gases: producing nylon creates nitrous oxide, a greenhouse gas that is 310 times more potent than carbon dioxide.
+- Greenhouse gases: producing nylon creates nitrous oxide, a greenhouse gas that is 300 times more potent than carbon dioxide.

-Water: manufacturing nylon is a very thirsty process; large amounts of water are used for cooling the fibres, which can be a source of environmental contamination and pollution.
+- Water: manufacturing nylon is a very thirsty process; large amounts of water are used for cooling the fibres, which can be a source of environmental contamination and pollution.

-Energy: manufacturing nylon is a very energy-hungry process, which contributes to environmental degradation and global warming.
+- Energy: manufacturing nylon is a very energy-hungry process, which contributes to environmental degradation and global warming.

-The good news
+But, there’s good news

 Remember when we said that nylon is a plastic?
 Well, plastic can be recycled, right?
 There are several brands and accreditations that can help consumers find more sustainable nylon products.
-After all, just because you want to save the planet doesn’t mean you want your stockings all baggy!
+After all, just because you want to save the planet, doesn’t mean you want your stockings all baggy.